vand3rlinden/vand3rlinden.github.io/content/post/arc-explained.md

 ## Mailbox providers that support ARC Seal
 ARC has already been adopted by major mailbox providers such as Google, Verizon Media, and Microsoft, and is likely to become a global standard.

-## Accept ARC Seal
-An intermediate server's ARC Seal can be accepted by an admin within their mailbox provider.

-The domain name must match the domain that's shown in the `d` value in the `ARC-Seal` and `ARC-Message-Signature` headers in affected messages.

-The steps to accept an ARC seal depend on your mailbox provider; for Microsoft 365, you can use [this](https://learn.microsoft.com/en-us/defender-office-365/email-authentication-arc-configure) documentation.

-## Implement ARC on your MTA
+## Set ARC Seals on your MTA
 The commercial MTAs Halon and MailerQ include ARC.
 For open source solutions, [authentication_milter](https://github.com/fastmail/authentication_milter) or [OpenARC](https://github.com/trusteddomainproject/OpenARC) can be used to implement ARC with the Postfix, Oracle Communications Messaging Server, and Sendmail MTAs.

+## Accept an ARC Seal on your receiving server
+An intermediate server's ARC seal can be accepted by an administrator within their mailbox provider (receiving server).
+To do this, you need to add the trusted signing domain.
+This domain must match the domain that's shown in the `d` value in the `ARC-Seal` and `ARC-Message-Signature` headers in affected messages.

+The steps to accept an ARC seal depend on your mailbox provider; for Microsoft 365, you can use [this](https://learn.microsoft.com/en-us/defender-office-365/email-authentication-arc-configure) documentation.

 ## To summarize
 ARC ensures that email authentication results are preserved as messages pass through multiple hops, such as forwarding services and intermediate servers.